qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Uniflow ID.
 The client might have sent some packets with a given UCID on a different 4-tuple, but the server did not use the given UCID on that 4-tuple.
-Because some on-path devices may rewrite the source IP address to forward packets via the available network attachments (e.g., an host located behind a multi-homed CPE), the server may inadvertently conclude that a uniflow is not anymore valid leading thus to frequently sending PATH_UPDATE frames as a function of the traffic distribution scheme enforced by the on-path device.
+Because some on-path devices may rewrite the source IP address to forward packets via the available network attachments (e.g., a host located behind a multi-homed CPE), the server may inadvertently conclude that a uniflow is not anymore valid leading thus to frequently sending PATH_UPDATE frames as a function of the traffic distribution scheme enforced by the on-path device.
 To